jajajag/Safe-MBPO/README.md

 # Safe-MBPO
 Code for the NeurIPS 2021 paper "Safe Reinforcement Learning by Imagining the Near Future" by Garrett Thomas, Yuping Luo, and Tengyu Ma.

-Some code is borrowed from [Force](https://github.com/gwthomas/force).
+Some code is slightly changed by Jag for experimental purpose.
+[Force](https://github.com/gwthomas/force) repo is merged into this repo.

 ## Installation
-We are using Python 3.8.
-The required packages can be installed via
+Required Python packages and environment variables can be setup simply running:

-	pip install -r requirements.txt

-You also must set the `ROOT_DIR` in `code/defaults.py`.
-This is where experiments' logs and checkpoints will be placed.
+	sh install.sh

 Once setup is complete, run the code using the following command: